isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v12ii.py.png" height="110%"/></div>

 ???
-In our case we know the input consists of 100k random numbers up to N=2^20.
-Therefore we know most pairs of primes will be evaluated thousands times.
+In our case we know the **input consists of 100k** random numbers up to N=2^20.
+Therefore we know most pairs of numbers will be evaluated co-primality thousands times with the same input.
 An efficient cache should be able to write once and retrieve these values faster than it takes to compute the GCD (Greatest Common Divisor) again and again.

 `functools` provides this handy `lru_cache` that we are going to use to store the results of the memoised GCD instead of implementing our own solution (a simple dictionary would work).